EdoTM/arduino-oscilloscope/README.md

   between 500ms, 1s, 2s and 3s.
 This can be used to test components that require a square wave input.
 The current period is indicated by two LEDs.

+- **Create a file with the measurements.** Using the *dumper* utility, it is possible to create a file with the measurements.
+The file will contain voltage measurements of each sample.
+The name of the file will be the timestamp (also a `latest.txt` symlink is created), and can be visualized using any plotting utility e.g. `gnuplot`.
+The file will be created when the program is closed.

 ## How to use

 1. Connect the Arduino to the computer with the USB cable.
+2. Setup hardware (see below).
-2. Upload `oscilloscope.hex` to the Arduino.
+3. Upload `oscilloscope.hex` to the Arduino.
+4. Setup software (see below).
-3. Run the `plot.py` file with python.
+5. Run the `plot.py` file with python to start plotting, or use the *dumper* utility to create a file with the measurements.

 The voltage on the `A0` pin will be plotted in real-time.
 The components can be powered either via the power pins (5V or 3.3V), the `D13` pin, that can be toggled between 0V and 5V, or the square wave on the `D8` pin.